SilverbackOssi/LongTail-Strategy/README.md

 def Initialize progression sequence(reward multiplier)

-- Ensure lot sizes(progression sequence) are accurate and relative to account balance
+- Ensure lot sizes(lot progression sequence) are accurate
+- relative to account balance 🏁 (not yet, we use symbol minimum volume)

 return an array with progression sequence.